dcdms/umbra/README.md

-# umbra
+# seiun

-Umbra is a simple library built for NextJS that manages dark/light themes using cookies instead of the traditional local storage for better SSR support.
+Seiun (from 星雲 that means "nebula") is a simple library built for NextJS that manages dark/light themes using cookies instead of the traditional local storage for better SSR support.
 Features:

 1. Theme usage on the server-side using NextJS cookies
 2. Theme usage on the client-side using a hook